TausifSS/TausifSS/README.md

 💼 Seeking: Collaboration on challenging DSA projects<br>
 📫 Connect with me: @Tausif_tss_ on Instagram<br>
 😄 Pronouns: He/Him<br>
-⚡ Fun fact: I’m a fast learner with a knack for picking up new skills quickly, though I sometimes need to revisit them to retain mastery.
+⚡ Fun truth: I’m a quick learner with a knack for choosing up new competencies quickly, even though I from time to time need to revisit them to keep mastery.